Razmig0/Python_Data_Project/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

 To find the most demanded skills for the top 3 most popular data roles.
-I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles, This queryhighlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I,m targetting.
+I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles, This queryhighlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targetting.

-View my noyrbook with detailed steps here: [2_skill_Demand.ipynb](Project\2_Skill_Demand.ipynb)
+View my notebook with detailed steps here: [2_skill_Demand.ipynb](Project\2_Skill_Demand.ipynb)

 ### visualize Data